-Casey and Carlton, both U.S. citizens, form All-Star Sporting Goods LLC (ASSG) on 1/1/09.
+Casey and Carlton, both U.S. citizens, form All-Star Sporting Goods LLC (ASSG).
 They each own 50% of ASSG.
 Their attorney has drawn up the agreements and filed all necessary forms with the Secretary of State to be a limited liability company (LLC).
 They want to be treated as a partnership for tax purposes.

 ASSG is considered an eligible entity that can choose to be taxed either as a corporation or as a partnership.
 If no election is made, the default classification is partnership status.
-ASSG should simply file Form 1065 and indicate on the form that it is an LLC.
-However, if ASSG wants to be considered an LLC classified as a corporation, a Form 8832 to elect corporate status must be completed and filed with the IRS.
+The owners of ASSG should simply file Form 1065 and indicate on the form that it is an LLC.
+However, if the owners want ASSG to be classified as a corporation, a Form 8832 to elect corporate status must be completed and filed with the IRS.